Welcome back to our #SNMAExcellence Series!

 In this series, we are going to be routinely featuring both SNMA chapters and members that have displayed excellence through academic endeavors, community service, leadership roles, and/or research activities.
 If you feel that you or your chapter represents the excellence that the SNMA upholds on a daily basis, go on ahead and fill out this form! #SNMAExcellence

-Undergraduate Institution: Rutgers University - Newark
+Undergraduate Institution: The University of Kentucky

 Email - Corey.firstname.lastname@example.org